Dream Decks

 Go Swimming

 Make your deck feel more upscale by adding a pool or hot tub.
-Bump up the drama by adding a vertical-edge pool, such as the one shown here, where it looks like it drops off into space.
+If you crave a dramatic look, consider adding a vertical-edge pool (sometimes called an infinity pool), which looks as if it drops off into the space below.

-Here's a hint: Check local codes if your deck or pool require a railing or fence for safety.
+Here's a hint: Check local codes to see if your deck or pool will require a railing or fence for safety.

 Be Playful

-Add character to your outdoor spaces by creating different designs in the decking.
-There's no rule that says all of the boards have to run the same direction -- or be made from the same material.
-Highlight an area with a different pattern or color.
+Add character to your outdoor spaces by creating different designs in the deck flooring.
+Not all of the boards have to run the same direction, nor do they need to be made from the same material.
+This cheerful deck bears a border of soft green paint that helps to frame the main seating area.

 Create Curves

 Make your decking playful by adding curves.
 You can make curved decks from a number of materials, including wood and composites (manufactured from wood and plastics).
-It's a little more work, but the effect is worth it.
+The design requires a little more work, but the effect is well worth it.

 Soften your space with beautiful blooms and lush greenery from container gardens.
-It's easy to tuck a few containers here and there -- and if you use a drip-irrigation system, they'll practically take care of themselves.
+It's easy to tuck a few containers here and there -- and if you use a drip-irrigation system, the planters will practically take care of themselves.

-Here's a hint: You may not be limited to growing annuals.
-Perennials and shrubs survive outdoors in containers if the container is large enough, which may be 4- to 5-feet wide in northern climates.
+Here's a hint: You might not be limited to growing annuals.
+Perennials and shrubs survive outdoors in containers if the container is large enough, which might be 4- to 5-feet wide in northern climates.

 Run for Cover

-Cover your deck with a roof made from Plexiglas, fiberglass, or similar material, and you'll never worry about being rained out.
-Choose a clear material to let the sun shine through on bright days, or if you're in a hot climate, try a translucent material to create shade.
+Cover your deck with a roof made from plexiglass, fiberglass, or similar material, and you'll never have to worry about being rained out.
+Choose a clear material to let the sun shine through on bright days, or if you're in a hot climate, try a translucent material that will provide shade.

 Just Add Light

 Use a variety of lighting techniques to give your deck a theatrical look at night.
-You don't have to go over the top -- get a great look from a handful of strategically placed candles, lanterns, or solar lights.
+And you don't have to go over the top -- you can get a great look with nothing more than a handful of strategically placed candles, lanterns, or solar lights.

 Bring the Indoors Out

-With today's outdoor fabrics and wide selection of outdoor furniture, you can make your patio or deck as comfy as your living room.
-You can pick lounge chairs, love seats, and even sofas in just about every style imaginable.
+With today's sturdy outdoor fabrics and wide selection of outdoor furniture, you can make your patio or deck as comfy as your living room.
+Choose from lounge chairs, love seats, and even sofas in just about every style imaginable.

-Here's a hint: Consider accessories such as outdoor rugs to dress up your deck's "floor" and canopies to create shade and offer a ceiling.
+Here's a hint: Consider adding accessories, such as outdoor rugs, to dress up your deck floor, and canopies that will create shade and offer a ceiling.

 Use Dramatic Details

 Add distinction to your deck with unique accents.
-Be creative and select the features that best suit your personality.
-For example, instead of a standard deck railing, try tall planters with fragrant flowers or herbs.
+Be creative and select the features that best suit your personality and your style.
+This sleek deck, for example, boasts an attention-grabbing trellis that adds a splash of modern style and appeal.

 Grow Your Own Food